hongtaoh/hugo-tutorial/content/tutorial.md

 [^2]: I spent at least 150 hours on creating my own website using Hugo, for your reference.
 [^3]: You only need to press the Enter key once, after you have pasted all the three lines of codees.
 [^4]: If you have used a different name than lithium, you should go to that folder on your Desktop.
 [^5]: When you type code by yourself, you should press the Enter key at the end of every line, since you can only type one line at time.
-When you copy and paste lines into Terminal, you should press Enter key at the end of the last line of code.
+When you copy and paste lines into `Terminal`, you should press Enter key at the end of the last line of code.
 I won't repeat "press the Enter key" in the following section, but you should bear in mind that you need to press it by yourself.